-Family travel in West Virginia: the 50 state series
+Family travel in West Virginia

 west-virginia-play-train-courtesy-aydingrace-at-flickr-ccEvery Tuesday until we run out of states, I plan to post about family-friendly travel ideas, attractions and events in each one of the US states, taking input mostly from Twitter and Facebook.